Archive for January, 2009

 Had the weirdest day yesterday.
 Had to go to a freelance gig in the morning and then a film audition in the afternoon.
 Cranky had to get up at 7am.
 Cranky is used to sleeping ‘til 8.
 Oh oh.

-When I go to lunch at a Greek diner with my friend and co-worker, the minute we sit down, a platinum blond lesbian who is on her way out bends over and whispers in my ear in a deep husky voice, “I have to tell you, you’re a very attractive woman.”
-Then five minutes later a lone man on his way out passes by our table and says, “ I’ve been staring at you.
+When I go to lunch at a Greek diner with a friend and co-worker after freelance workshop, the minute we sit down, a platinum blond lesbian who is on her way out bends over and whispers in my ear in a deep husky voice, “I have to tell you, you’re a very attractive woman.”
+Then five minutes later, a lone man on his way out passes by our table and says, “ I’ve been staring at you.
 You have the most amazing eyes.”
 He is apparently gay also, which gives the compliment even more clout in my book.
 We are in Chelsea after all.
 Now I’m thinking of sending my hairdresser a bonus check.
 When we get the check I stand up and yell in a Brooklyn accent (for effect), “EXCUSE ME!
 BEFORE I LEAVE DOES ANYBODY ELSE WANNA GIVE ME A COMPLIMENT?”
 Only kidding.
 Only kidding.
 It was a fluke.
 And the universe sent it before I went to the audition so I wouldn’t like jump in the Hudson when it was over.

 I have to walk to the meatpacking district in my high heel boots, which are not cobblestone friendly.
 I find the place, and it is a super trendy modern frenetic commercial casting house.
 Three irritated people are manning the front desk.
 They are throwing actors against a wall and snapping pictures, which are simultaneously spewing out of a printer.
+Everyone in the Meatpacking District thinks they are better than everyone else in Manhattan.

 I go in there, and they have me stand like a mannequin and read with another actress.
 They want us to cheat out and not face each other.
 Everything feels wrong wrong wrong.
 I’m used to a reader, a chair, and a script in my hand.
-I let it all throw me and I pretty much suck.
+I let it all throw me, and I pretty much suck.

-To make matters worse, I have kinda learned the lines and the actress I’m reading with said she hasn’t even had a chance to read it, so she improvises all over the place and I am trying to follow her and say lines from the script which was stupid on my part.
+To make matters worse, I have kinda learned the lines, and the actress I’m reading with said she hasn’t even had a chance to read it, so she improvises all over the place and I am trying to follow her and say lines from the script which in retrospect was stupid on my part.
 It was BAAAAD.
-Certainly a come down after the Greek diner, huh?
+But you get these results from a crap set up.
+It is the standard to audition actors separately with a reader so they are not depending on what the other auditioner is doing or not doing.
+I could not do my work.
+I couldn’t wait to get out of there.
+I hobble out into the cobblestone street and back to subway.
+When I reach home, I have to lie on the couch and watch “Wife Swap” reruns to recover.

 The Hatwoman Finale

-I was thinking maybe I was too hard on the hat woman.
+I was thinking maybe I was too hard on the Hatwoman.
 Maybe she wasn’t so bad.
 Why did I have this reaction?
-I didn’t understand until it was time to do the work.
+I didn’t understand, until it was time to do the work.

 When it comes time to film her part of the scene I am still in Florida.
 I am running around cleaning our friend’s house that we have been staying in before we leave for the airport.
 Cranky gets crazy when she has to make a plane.

 So they yell “ACTION!” in New York and we begin.
-I have to read practically all her lines to her over the fucking phone.
+I have to read all her lines to her over the fucking phone.
 How do you go to a film set and NOT KNOW YOUR LINES?
 Huh?

 The director says the sound is picking up me saying her lines before she says them.
 Not good.
-I hear a scared, “Oh,” from hatwoman.
+I hear a scared, “Oh,” from Hatwoman.
 And then silence.
-I tell her to just take a long pause before speaking so they can edit me out saying her lines to her.
+I tell her to just take a long pause before speaking, so they can edit me out saying her lines to her.
 So this is how we get through it.

-So I think her whole act bothered me because I knew she was all about being late and big sunglasses and putting on a big show as subterfuge for not knowing a thing about what she’s actually doing.
+So her whole act bothered me because I knew she was all about being late and big sunglasses and putting on a big show as subterfuge for not knowing a thing about what she’s actually doing.
 The song and dance of the clueless.
+You are only allowed to act like this if you once did great work, won awards, and now are famous and are on drugs.

 The Myopic Topic Conversation